 A Bar Mitzvah is one of the most symbolic and important occasions for a young Jewish man and his family.
 For guests attending the Bar Mitzvah ceremony, whether family or friends, finding an appropriate gift to congratulate and show appreciation for the guest of honor is an important task.
 For those giving cash gifts, a few simple guidelines should be followed.

 The dollar value normally used for birthdays is a good starting point for a Bar Mitzvah gift, but the occasion must also be set apart from normal birthdays.
 So a 50 percent increase in the amount is appropriate to signify the uniqueness of the occasion.
 The specific amount given should be based on a family's financial standing.
 Amounts from $25 for distant family members to $200 or more for close friends are all considered appropriate.

 In Hebrew, the symbol chai represents life and the living.
 The numeric representation of this symbol is the numeral 18, so it is a tradition to give cash gifts in $18 increments at Bar Mitzvahs.
 For example, gifts of $18, $36 and $180 should all be considered and would be in accordance with this tradition.

 Bar Mitzvah attendees shouldn't be afraid to stray from tradition and replace cash with other gifts.
 Gift cards are a great way to keep in the tradition of honoring chai while still conveying the time and thought it takes to pick the perfect store for the guest of honor.
-For guests without the financial resources to make a large cash gift, a simple note or memorable keepsake is still considered appropriate and heartfelt.
+Other 'money-like' gifts include five-year Mazel Tov Bonds which can be redeemed when the bar mitzvah is getting ready to go to college.